xuewuyinhe/AutoOS/README.md

     menuconfig ARCH=x86 (change riscv to the arch you use)
     ~~~
 9. Compile and install a new OS with the new config， then evaluate it using benchmark, such as unixbench.
 10. Steps 5-8 constitute a single search, with 24-48 searches recommended.
-If the generated operating system fails to boot, you can return the errors and modified options to your LLM for key option identification.
+If the generated OS fails to boot, you can return the errors and modified options to your LLM for identification.
 If not successful, use a binary search to identify the problematic option .
 Remember the previously identified options and filter out those in subsequent generated configurations.
 The modified options in one search is in ./output.txt  generated after running AutoOS.py.
 Remove the the problematic options in output.txt and run append.py again to generated a viable OS configuration.

 You can use the above commands according to your own compiled OS environment to write a shell script that automates the process of searching, compiling, and installing.
 ## Citation